-Myeloid differentiation factor-2 (MD-2) is a lipopolysaccharide (LPS)-binding protein usually coexpressed with and binding to Toll-like receptor 4 (TLR4), conferring LPS responsiveness of immune cells.
+Myeloid differentiation factor-2 (MD-2) is a lipopolysaccharide (LPS)-binding protein coexpressed with and binding to Toll-like receptor 4 (TLR4), conferring LPS responsiveness of immune cells.
 MD-2 is also found as a soluble protein.
 Soluble MD-2 (sMD-2) levels are markedly elevated in plasma from patients with severe infections, and in other fluids from inflamed tissues.
 We show that sMD-2 is a type II acute-phase protein.
 Soluble MD-2 mRNA and protein levels are up-regulated in mouse liver after the induction of an acute-phase response.
-It is secreted by human hepatocytic cells and upregulated by interleukin-6.
-Soluble MD-2 binds to Gram-negative but not Gram-positive bacteria, and sMD-2 secreted by hepatocytic cells is an essential cofactor for the activation of TLR4-expressing cells Gram-negative bacteria.
-Soluble bv MD-2 opsonization of Gram-negative bacteria accelerates phagocytosis, enhances principally and by polymorphonuclear neutrophils.
-In summary, our results demonstrate that sMD-2 is a newly recognized type II acute-phase reactant, an opsonin for Gramnegative bacteria, and a cofactor essential for the activation of TLR4-expressing cells.
+It is secreted by human hepatocytic cells and up-regulated by interleukin-6.
+Soluble MD-2 binds to Gram-negative but not Gram-positive bacteria, and sMD-2 secreted by hepatocytic cells is an essential cofactor for the activation of TLR4expressing cells by Gram-negative bacteria.
+Soluble MD-2 opsonization of Gram-negative bacteria accelerates and enhances phagocytosis, principally by polymorphonuclear neutrophils.
+In summary, our results demonstrate that sMD-2 is a newly recognized type II acute-phase reactant, an opsonin for Gram-negative bacteria, and a cofactor essential for the activation of TLR4-expressing cells.
 This suggests that sMD-2 plays a key role in the host innate immune response to Gram-negative infections (Tissieres, Dunn-Siegrist et al. 2008).